kubeshark/docs/src/pages/en/config.md

 kubeshark tap -A --docker-registry "docker.io/kubeshark"
 ```

-### Web UI IP and Accessibility
+### Dashboard IP and Accessibility

-For security reasons, the default address of the proxy host for the **Web UI** is set to `127.0.0.1` that allows opening only local connections.
+For security reasons, the default address of the proxy host for the **Kubeshark** dashboard is set to `127.0.0.1` that allows opening only local connections.

 ```shell
 tap: